MWATelescope/giant-squid/README.md

 by this action appears to be negligible, but I made this option non-default as it shouldn't be a problem anyway.

+Jobs which were submitted with the /astro data delivery option behave differently than jobs submitted with the acacia data delivery option.
+When attempting to download an /astro job, if the path of the job (eg /astro/mwaops/asvo/12345) is reachable from the current host, it will be moved to the current working directory.
+Otherwise, it will be skipped.

 ### Submit ASVO jobs

 #### Visibility downloads